-The Takshashila Institution and Observer Research Foundation are hosting a panel discussion and roundtable on democracy in India’s foreign policy.
-To attend the event, RSVP here.
+The Takshashila Institution and Observer Research Foundation are hosted a panel discussion and roundtable on democracy in India’s foreign policy.

 Amb.
 Vijay Latha Reddy, Distinguished Fellow, ORF